flwwin/demo-plus/src/main/resources/markdown/Spring Boot 笔记/Spring Boot.md

 #messages : methods for obtaining externalized messages inside variables expressions, in the same way as they would be obtained using #{…} syntax.
 #uris : methods for escaping parts of URLs/URIs
 #conversions : methods for executing the configured conversion service (if any).
-#dates : methods for java.util.Date objects: formatting, component extraction, etc.
+#dates : methods for java.com.leven.demoplus.util.Date objects: formatting, component extraction, etc.
-#calendars : analogous to #dates , but for java.util.Calendar objects.
+#calendars : analogous to #dates , but for java.com.leven.demoplus.util.Calendar objects.
 #numbers : methods for formatting numeric objects.
 #strings : methods for String objects: contains, startsWith, prepending/appending, etc.
 #objects : methods for objects in general.